Laser Tattoo Removal

 The Q-Switched laser is very effective on all skin types and ethnicities.
 The laser is most effective when targeting black and dark blue pigment because the laser is able to differentiate those colors most effectively from the surrounding skin and we know which wavelengths these colors absorb the best.
 Yellow and green pigments are more resistant to treatment but it is still possible to fade them to satisfactory levels.
 Ankle and lower legs tattoos on are more difficult to treat as these areas have less blood flow that is essential for wound healing.
 These areas typically heal slower and therefore must be treated more conservatively.
 Usually treatments are spaced further apart for these areas to ensure adequate healing time between treatments.
 It is also more difficult to remove revision tattoo work, where one tattoo has been placed on top of another in order to “cover” it.
 The concentration of ink is much higher and requires longer intervals between each session.

-In a small percentage of all patients, it is possible that areas of the tattoo will not be completely removed despite optimal treatment.
-There are a number of factors that can contribute include depth of pigment placement, the type of ink used, the technique of tattoo placement, and the patients individual healing characteristics.
+In a small percentage of all patients it is possible that areas of the tattoo will not be completely removed despite optimal treatment.
+There are a number of factors that can contribute including the depth of pigment placement, the type of ink used, the technique of tattoo placement, and a patients individual healing characteristics.

 Is Laser Tattoo Removal Painful?

-Tattoo removal is mildly to moderately painful but there are various techniques Dr. Zemmel and Ms. Leisy can use to make it more comfortable.
+Tattoo removal is mildly to moderately painful but there are various techniques Dr. Zemmel and Ms. Duke use to make it more comfortable.
 For patients with tattoos on more sensitive areas, such as the ankle or wrist, a topical local anesthetic is offered to help decrease the pain.
-Patients are given a topically local anesthetic and the skin is cooled with ice packs to make the procedure tolerable.
-Most patients compare it to localized pinpricks, but the pain stops as soon as the laser treatment ends and does not linger.
-Depending on the size of the tattoo, each treatment can last from 1-30 minutes.
+Patients may also be given ice packs applied to the treatment area to make the procedure tolerable.
+Most patients compare it to the sensation of “localized pinpricks” when the laser is firing, with the pain discontinuing soon after the laser treatment ends.
+On rare occasions, the discomfort may linger for several minutes to an hour.
+Depending on the size of the tattoo, each treatment can last from 1 to 30 minutes.
 It is not uncommon to develop mild superficial blistering after the first treatment, which heals within 3-5 days with proper care.
-Immediately following each session, an ice pack and antibiotic ointment dressing are applied for additional comfort.
-Dr. Zemmel and Ms. Leisy will give you detailed aftercare instructions.
+Immediately following each session, an ice pack, and antibiotic ointment, and dry dressing are applied for additional comfort and to aid the healing process.
+Ms. Duke will provide you with detailed aftercare instructions.

 What Side Effects Should I Expect?